invertase/notifee/docs/react-native/docs/ios/remote-notification-support.md

     apns: {
         payload: {
             aps: {
+                // Payloads coming from Admin SDK should specify params in camelCase.
+                // Payloads from REST API should specify in kebab-case
+                // see their respective reference documentation
                 'contentAvailable': 1, // Important, to receive `onMessage` event in the foreground when message is incoming 'mutableContent': 1, // Important, without this the extension won't fire },